openlegend/core-rules/core/SRD.md

 -   **Tier 1** - Your defense scores are increased by 3 against the chosen energy type.
 -   **Tier 2** - Your defense scores are increased by 6 against the chosen energy type.
 -   **Tier 3** - Your defense scores are increased by 9 against the chosen energy type.
--   **Tier 4** - You are immune to damage from attacks of the chosen energy type.
+-   **Tier 4** - You are immune to damage and harmful effects from the chosen energy type.

 ## Evasive Footwork